axisgroup/evaluation-toolkit/1. Following best practices/README.md

 >
 > Matthew Crawford

-**Separate news from the noise**- Make important information salient and  easy to get to
+**Separate news from the noise**- Make important information salient and  easy to get to using visual cues, interaction techniques and other functionality

 **Push vs. Pull**- To the extent possible, the burden of highliting important information should be borne by the interface.
 Eg. by way of alerts and notifications

+### Context matters